When starting a business the owner introduces assets such as cash and office equipment used within the

-Equity is the ownership of the assets of the business by the proprietor.
+Equity is the ownership of the assets of the business by the owner.

 So the start of the accounting equation is :

-Mr Grey contributes $600 in cash to his business so that it can
+If Alya contributes $600 of her personal cash to her business so that it can

 operate, the entry in the accounting books would change both the asset